 Similarly, if it typically takes, say, two or three business days for a check deposit to clear or for a payment to process, the holiday won't count toward those days.

 The day of the week matters

-By law, five of the 10 Federal Reserve holidays — Martin Luther King Jr. Day; Washington's Birthday, or Presidents’ Day; Memorial Day; Labor Day; and Columbus Day — always take place on a Monday.
+By law, five of the 11 Federal Reserve holidays — Martin Luther King Jr. Day; Washington's Birthday/Presidents Day; Memorial Day; Labor Day; and Columbus Day — always take place on a Monday.
 The rest occur on fixed dates and periodically fall on a Sunday.
-In that instance, the Fed observes the holiday on the following Monday (as it did for Independence Day in 2021), and banks often do the same.
+In that instance, the Fed observes the holiday on the following Monday (as it will do for Juneteenth and Christmas in 2022), and banks often do the same.

 If a holiday falls on a Saturday, the Fed does not observe it on the Friday before.

 Some states have distinct holidays of their own or observe holidays that are not on the federal calendar, such as Good Friday (which falls on April 15 this year), the day after Thanksgiving or Christmas Eve.
 Bank branches in your state might close or operate with shorter hours on those days.